mosra/magnum-website/content/blog/backstage/array-view-implementations.rst

 rid of my own in favor of a *well-tested, well-optimized and well-known implementation*.

-Fast forward to 2019, we *might* soon be there with |span|, scheduled for inclusion in C++2a.
+Fast forward to 2019, we *might* soon be there with :dox:`std::span`, scheduled for inclusion in C++2a.
 In the meantime, Magnum's :dox:`Containers::ArrayView` stabilized, learned from its past mistakes and was used in so many contexts that I dare to say it's feature-complete.
 In the process it received a